X

 • After the first flush of blooms, cut the stems back all the way to the rosette.

-• Planting it early in the season gives lisianthus plenty of time to become established before the heat of the summer in hot climate areas.
+• Planting it early in the season gives lisianthus plenty of time to become established before the summer heat in hot climate areas.

 Good to know